 One benefit of multiple lockdowns in the UK is that it has caused businesses to think outside of the box and determine how they can still deliver their products and services to their customers.
 As such, we have seen lots of restaurants offer ‘cook at home‘ boxes on a weekly basis and many are offering Valentine’s Day Boxes.
 There is everything from gourmet burgers to Michelin star restaurants serving up quality fare.
 So why not order a special meal box and cook at home this Valentine’s Day in lockdown.

-I hope you have found some inspiration in these brilliant ideas for celebrating Valentine’s Day in lockdown.
+I hope you have found something to suit in these brilliant ideas for celebrating Valentine’s Day in lockdown.
 At the end of the day, as long as you have your loved ones close by then that is all that really matters.
 Happy V. Day – Shell x

 Did You Know: When you click through and buy something recommended in our blog posts via an Affiliate Link, it helps to keep Wander & Luxe running, at no additional cost to you!
 Thank you for supporting us x